Mohammed V International Airport: 1950s

 During the Cold War in the early and middle 1950s, the airfield was reopened as Nouasseur Air Base and was used as a United States Air Force Strategic Air Command staging area for B-47 Stratojet bombers pointed at the Soviet Union.
 These operations later moved to Ben Guerir Air Base.

 With the destabilisation of French government in Morocco, and Moroccan independence in 1956, the government of Mohammed V wanted the US Air Force to pull its bases out of Morocco, insisting on such action after American intervention in Lebanon in 1958.
 The United States agreed to leave in December 1959, and was fully out of Morocco by 1963.
 The U.S. felt that, with the long range of the B-52 and completion of Spanish bases in 1959, the Moroccan bases were no longer important.

+2020s

+In 2022, Mohammed V Airport was ranked the 4th busiest airport in Africa.

+New terminal project (2025–2029)

+In May 2025 Morocco’s airports authority Moroccan Airports Authority launched an international tender to build a new H-shaped terminal at Mohammed V International Airport in Casablanca at an estimated cost of US $1.6 billion.
+The terminal, designed in a “hub-style”, will increase capacity from roughly 15 million to 35 million passengers per year.
+It will form part of Morocco’s Airports 2030 strategy and is expected to be completed by 2029 in time for the 2030 FIFA World Cup which Morocco will co-host with Spain and Portugal.